nikhilputhumana/ClimaTrack/README.md

 ## To Do

 ### Start Here
-* Create a Logo.
+* All Done

 ### Bug Fixes
-* Fix time zone showing multiple times for Today.
+* Fix time zone showing multiple times for Today. - That's a feature 😎

 ### Optional
 * Create popup for showing detailed data about each time zone.